Toyota Prius review

 Some hybrid models have to make room for the batteries needed to power the electric motor and this often results in a small load area.
 In the Prius though there's a boot which is bigger than that of most family hatchbacks and it can be extended even further by folding the rear seats flat.
 There is a large digital read-out on the centre of the dash and a head-up display as standard.
 Basic kit is generous, with all models getting air-con, electric windows and keyless go.

 The Prius claims one of the lowest CO2 emissions figures on the road.
-At just 89g/km it's free from road-tax and free from London's congestion charge too.
+At just 89g/km it's free from road tax.
 Economy is also impressive, with 72.3mpg claimed as a combined figure.
 The expensive part of owning a Prius is buying it in the first place .